2 simple steps for U.S. citizens overseas to vote from anywhere:

 First, register and request your ballot.
 Go to FVAP.gov to fill out the Federal Post Card Application (FPCA) and send it to your local election official by your State’s specific deadline.

-Second, fill out and send in your ballot when it arrives (recommended deadline is October 13).
+Second, fill out and send in your ballot when it arrives and send it back before the ballot return deadline.

 The Federal Voting Assistance Program makes it that simple.
 Get started at FVAP.gov

 IMPORTANT NOTE: States are no longer required to automatically send ballots to voters for an entire election cycle so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.
 Please visit the Federal Voting Assistance Program’s website for further information on the absentee voting information for U.S. Citizens abroad.

 The Federal Voting Assistance Program (FVAP) works to ensure that overseas citizens are aware of their right to vote and have the tools and resources to successfully do so — from anywhere in the world.